Monday, April 18, 2016

 we basked in the breeze and let sunshine settle on our faces.

-but even a humble quilt like this one deserves its day in the sun.
+but even a humble quilt like this deserves its day in the sun.
 Thanks again, Terri.
 Your arrangement will keep me smiling all week!

 Tuesday, February 16, 2016